 If possible, prepare at least two versions of the exam.
 You can use the same questions, just alter the order, especially on multiple choice and true/false exams.
 Exams with similar patterns of answers, but with different tests, may indicate that one copied from another.

 As they enter the room, assign places for them to sit.
-The first student to arrive might sit in the front row, nearest the door, for example, while the next student sits in the back, by the windows.
+The first student to arrive might sit in the front row, nearest the door, for example, while the next student sits in the back.

 Before distributing exams, remind students of your policy on cheating, reading from your syllabus what you’ve told them before.